HeardLibrary/digital-scholarship/script/r/stats.md

 ![](../images/t-test-table-grouping-variable.png)

-Data arranged in this manner is called ["tidy data"](https://heardlibrary.github.io/digital-scholarship/script/r/next/#tidy-data).  **Important note:** because of the difference between the way that R handles numeric and string data when it loads it into a data frame, it is important that any grouping variable that you use in the source CSV file contain non-numeric characters.
+Data arranged in this manner is called ["tidy data"](https://heardlibrary.github.io/digital-scholarship/script/r/next/#tidy-data).  **Important note:** because of the difference between the way that R handles numeric and string data when it loads it into a data frame, it is important that the levels in any grouping variable that you use in the source CSV file contain non-numeric characters.
 See [Data types in data frames and tibbles](https://heardlibrary.github.io/digital-scholarship/script/r/structures/#data-types-in-data-frames-and-tibbles) for details.

 Here's the script to perform the t-test of means on [these data](https://github.com/HeardLibrary/digital-scholarship/blob/master/data/r/t-test.csv):